Boris Johnson rubbishes Brexit 'doomsters' in first speech as Britain's Prime Minister, as EU letter gets people talking

 Watched by his incoming staff, including girlfriend Carrie Symonds who is expected to serve as chief of staff, the former mayor of London said "my job is to serve you" and promised more police on the streets, spending on healthcare and a higher living wage.

-Mr Johnson talked up the "awesome foursome" of UK nations and promised to "create a new partnership" on Europe.
+Johnson talked up the "awesome foursome" of UK nations and promised to "create a new partnership" on Europe.

 "Never mind the backstop the buck stops here," he said about the issue that forced Brexit to an impasse and ultimately led to Theresa May's resignation.